ShovanSaha2020/Hangman-1/README.md

 Jetbrains Academy Python Course

 ---
 There are 8 stages in this project.
-I have given problem statements of all the stages on separate PDF files.
+I have provided the problem statements of all the stages on separate PDF files.
 Similarly, the solutions of these stages are provided on individual python files.
 ___

 ### Learning outcomes